 - Did the visuals I used make sense with the content?

 Learning Visual Notes

 Congratulations!
 You’re on your way to becoming a pro visual note-taker.
-Tweet us your first visual notes on Twitter @The_Ink_Factory with the #ThinkLikeInk Hashtag so we can see what you created!
+Post your first visual notes with the #ThinkLikeInk hashtag on Instagram so we can see what you created!
 Like any skill, visual note-taking takes time and meaningful practice to develop.
-Podcasts, keynote speeches on YouTube, and attending conferences and classes are great ways to practice your graphic recording skills.
+Podcasts, keynote speeches on YouTube, and attending conferences and classes are great ways to practice your skills.

 New to drawing?
 Get our icon pack for the easiest way to learn!